kone-net/warehouse-springcloud/README.md

 -----
 git operation:
-git checkout -b dev
+1.git checkout -b dev
 -b mean create and switch the branch.

 It also can use:
 git branch dev
 git checkout dev

-show current branch:
+2.show current branch:
 git branch

+3.switch the branch
+git checkout master
 -----